Cover

 D

-Absolutely colourless or icy white.
-The highest colour grade—extremely rare and most expensive.
+Absolutely Colourless or Icy White: The highest colour grade — extremely rare and the most expensive.

 E

-Colourless.
-Only miniscule traces of colour can be detected by an expert gemologist—a rare, highquality diamond.
+Colourless: Only minuscule traces of colour can be detected by an expert gemologist— a rare, high-quality diamond.

 F